kmayerb/spcv/README.md

 ### In Search of a Goldilocks Interpolator

-Code for plots in this README.md canbe found as a RMarkdown document in the /proto-vignettes/ folder
+Code for plots in this README.md can be found as a RMarkdown document in the /proto-vignettes/ folder

 #### What is spcv?